 - A once-off Establishment Allowance of AUD5,000 to assist with the costs of starting life in Australia and commencing the course (e.g. course books and materials, rental deposits, household items, etc.)

-- Awardees, whose families remain in their home country, may be entitled to a reunion airfare allowing them to travel home, midway through the course.
-This is only available to Awardees whose course is for two years or longer
+- Scholars, whose families remain in their home country, may be entitled to a reunion airfare allowing them to travel home, midway through the course.
+This is only available to scholars whose course is for two years or longer.

 - The full costs of tuition fees for the duration of the course

 - Mobilisation travel from the home country to the course delivery location(s), and return to the home country Note: Excess baggage and travel insurance charges are not covered

 - Visa expenses

 - Medical insurance for the duration of the short course.